FredKSchott/snowpack/docs/05-scripts.md

 Snowpack supports several other script types in addition to the basic `"build"` type.
 These different script types serve different goals so that you can fully customize and control your dev environment:

-- `"mount:*": "mount DIR [--to URL]"`
-  - Copy a folder directly into the final build at the `--to` URL location.
-  - If no `--to` argument is provided, the directory will be hosted at the same relative location.
-  - ex: `"mount:public": "mount public --to ."`
-  - ex: `"mount:web_modules": "mount web_modules"`
 - `"build:*": "..."`
   - Pipe any matching file into this CLI command, and write it's output to disk.
   - ex: `"build:js,jsx": "babel --filename $FILE"`